fhirschmann/bootkon/README.md

 Bootkon is an immersive AI augmented hackathon designed for tech enthusiasts, developers, and innovators to explore the power of Google Cloud products through hands-on learning.
 This event provides a unique, integrated experience using Google Cloud Shell tutorials, enabling participants to dive deep into cutting-edge cloud technologies.

-Devex Bootkon consits of the following streams:
+Bootkon consits of the following streams:

 | Stream        | Description | Authors        |
 | ------------- | ----------- | -------------- |